ibm-cloud-architecture/governed-ml-ops/README.md

 `Run the notebooks below in sequence for developed Model which have been pushed to production.

 8.a.
-Instructions are provided in the notebook named `Sending Mult.
-Scoring Req. to Deployment` pre-loaded in your validation/production project.
+Instructions are provided in the notebook named `Send Scoring Requests from Virtualized Data` pre-loaded in your validation/production project.

 8.b.
 [Model Monitoring in Production Environment](./Model_Monitoring_Production/2.%20Model%20Monitoring%20in%20Production%20Env..ipynb)